Disclosure: This post contains affiliate links.

 Take a mental stroll back to grade school and cut a heart out of construction paper.
 We chose traditional pink and red hearts.
 I started by making a template so my hearts could all be uniform.
 Then after my husband laughed at my trying to be precise, I threw away the template and did it the old school way.
 Just fold the paper in half, cut out half a heart from the fold side, then lay flat to have your heart.
 Beautiful!
 Now write the words, “I LOVE,” on each heart.

-Starting the evening of February 1st, write down something you love about each of your kids on a separate heart.
+Starting the evening of February 1st, write down something you love about each of your kids on a separate heart for this Valentine’s Activity for Kids.

 While they are sleeping, attach each note to their door for them to find in the morning.
 Do this every night leading up to Valentine’s Day on February 14th.
 That’s 14 hearts making 14 mornings of telling your children what you love about them.